tq-systems/meta-tq/doc/README.TQMa8x.md

 * PWM
   * PWM in LVDS IP
 * SATA
-* PCI
+* PCIe
 * ADC
 * Audio
   * DisplayPort
   * Line In
   * Line Out
+* DVFS
+* Suspend
+  * mem / freeze

 **TODO or not tested with new BSP**

+* temperature grade
+  * SCU limitation
 * Audio
   * Microphone
 * FTM
   * PWM (missing in CPU DT)
-* temperature grade detection
 * HDMI in
 * Cortex M4
-* DVFS
-  * speed grade
 * PWM
   * generic PWM IP (missing in CPU DT)
+* CPU / PMIC Thermal sensors
+  * via thermal-zone

 ## Known Issues

 * counting of i2c devices bus starts at i2c-2 (because i2c-0 and i2c-1
   are reserved for i2c_rpmsgbus)
 * CAN
-  * CAN FD is not automatically configured (systemd limitation)
+  * CAN FD can not automatically configured (systemd limitation)
 * PWM only works after the second enable command (`echo 1 > /sys/class/pwm<X>/enable`)
+* UUU compatible bootstream is not built by default (yocto recipe limitation)
+* USB
+  * U-Boot: `EHCI timed out on TD - token` with some USB sticks on USB 2.0 OTG

 ## Artifacts